 Loft Awards in Creative Prose: Applicants should submit at least 20 but no more than 25 pages of a typed (12-point font), double-spaced manuscript.
 Pages must be consecutively numbered.

-Loft Award in Children’s Literature: Applicants should submit a manuscript that is at least five but no more than 20 pages in length and that is written for ages eight and older.
-Manuscripts may be in prose or poetry or a combination of the two.
-All manuscripts must be typed in a 12-point font.
-Prose manuscripts should be double-spaced.
+Loft Award in Children’s Literature: Applicants should submit a writing sample that is at least five but no more than 20 pages in length that is written for ages eight and older.
+Work samples may be in prose or poetry or a combination of the two.
+All work samples must be typed in a 12-point font.
+Prose submissions should be double-spaced.
 Poetry may be single- or double-spaced.
 All pages must be consecutively numbered.

 Work samples may be submitted as PDF, DOC, DOCX, RTF, MP3, WAV, MP4, or MOV files.